didiersmith/steve/chapters/the-refusegee-crisis.md

 Bleary-eyed, he stumbled downstairs to investigate.
 The problem was immediately apparent.
 The bottom floor of their house had been turned into a septic tank.

 They climbed out through an upstairs window.
-Once outside, it soom became clear that the plumbing issue was not localized to their house.
+Once outside, it soon became clear that the plumbing issue was not localized to their house.

 It was mayhem.